mcu-tools/mcuboot/docs/design.md

 unwritten, the user can test the image in the secondary slot (i.e., transition to state I).

+---
+***Note***

-Note1: If the region being copied contains the last sector, then swap status is temporarily maintained on scratch for the duration of this operation, always using the primary slot's area otherwise.
+*If the region being copied contains the last sector, then swap status is* *temporarily maintained on scratch for the duration of this operation, always* *using the primary slot's area otherwise.*

+---
+***Note***

-Note2: The bootloader tries to copy only used sectors (based on largest image installed on any of the slots), minimizing the amount of sectors copied and reducing the amount of time required for a swap operation.
+*The bootloader tries to copy only used sectors (based on largest image* *installed on any of the slots), minimizing the amount of sectors copied and* *reducing the amount of time required for a swap operation.*

+---

 The particulars of step 3 vary depending on whether an image is being tested, permanently used, reverted or a validation failure of the secondary slot